2.4 Using and Choosing GenAI Tools

 - Keep records of the prompts and outputs you have used to prepare your content.

-- Recognize that you are responsible for the genAI output that you use in your technical documents, correspondence, presentations, meetings, and so forth.
+- Recognize that you are responsible for the LLM output that you use in your business documents, correspondence, presentations, meetings, and so forth.

-- Let your audience know how you have used genAI; doing so will help to sustain trust with your audience.
-See the GenAI Use section below for an example.
+- Let your audience know how you have used LLMs; doing so will help to sustain trust with your audience.
+See the GenAI Use declaration below for an example.

 Knowledge Check